bitrix24/b24restdocs/api-reference/calendar/calendar-resource-list.md

 # Get a list of all resources calendar.resource.list

-{% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly

-{% endnote %}

-{% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}

-- examples are missing
-- response in case of error is missing

-{% endnote %}

-{% endif %}

 > Scope: [`calendar`](../scopes/permissions.md)
 >
 > Who can execute the method: any user